Fundraising platform Zeffy expands to the UK

 Fundraising and donor management platform Zeffy has launched its services in the UK, offering charities a single platform that manages multiple functions, from donations and events to membership and donor management.

-Founded seven years ago in Canada it now also has offices in the USA and France.
+Founded seven years ago in Canada Zeffy now also has offices in the USA and France.
 It prides itself on offering a zero-fee service for nonprofits, and aims to make that approach “the global standard”.

 Funded by voluntary donations it offers donation forms, event ticketing, raffles, auctions, memberships, eCommerce, and “a fully integrated CRM with newsletters and donor management tools”.